aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ![delete-loadBalancer](/static/images/delete-lb.png)

-(Optional) If you "Sync" then Argo CD recreates loadBalancer deployment object, we can see the value of having Argo CD monitoring our deployed objects and fixing them if needed.
+(Optional) If we "Sync" then Argo CD recreates the loadBalancer deployment object.
+This demonstrates the value of having Argo CD monitor our deployed objects and fix them when needed.

 ### 5. Delete loadBalancer Application

-We prefer not to install things manually and instead want to rely on syncing with a Git repository to properly bootstrap our cluster add-ons.
+We prefer not to install components manually and instead want to rely on syncing with a Git repository to properly bootstrap our cluster add-ons.
 Therefore, let's remove the current add-on for now and reinstall it from Git.

 From Argo CD UI, select loadbalancer application and select Delete.